rcesaret/new-caledonia-commune-locator/README.md

 * Enter coordinates as `-21.5, 165.5` (decimal degrees); the app returns the commune via point-in-polygon.
 * Or type a commune name (case/diacritic-insensitive) to zoom and popup the boundary.
 * Use the 🐌 button to toggle lazy loading of commune polygons.
+* Open the layer panel (left) to style commune borders/fill, switch basemaps and add custom points.
+Points can be exported as GeoJSON.

 ## Development Notes